mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/git-pull.md

 - Download changes from default remote repository and merge it `git pull`

-- Download changes from default remote repository and use fast forward `git pull --rebase`
+- Download changes from default remote repository and use fast-forward `git pull --rebase`

 - Download changes from given remote repository and branch, then merge them into HEAD